How to Enable Universe and Multiverse in Ubuntu 26.04, 24.04 and 22.04

 sudo apt install -y software-properties-common

-The -y flag accepts APT’s confirmation prompt automatically.
-If the package is already present, APT reports that it is already the newest version and leaves the system unchanged.
+The software-properties-common package provides /usr/bin/add-apt-repository.
+The -y flag accepts APT’s confirmation prompt automatically, and if the package is already present, APT leaves the system unchanged.

 Enable the Universe Repository on Ubuntu